NickleDave/evfuncs/README.md

 work with files of Bengalese finch song in this data repository:
 <https://figshare.com/articles/Bengalese_Finch_song_repository/4805749>

-Using them you can load the `.cbin` audio files ...
+Using `evfuncs` with that repository, you can load the `.cbin` audio files ...
 ```Python
 >>> import evfuncs